scuzzydude/asimov/asimov.md

 Using the same fine-art appreciation rate of 13.6% we used for our museum example, over 40 years, the vig on the per-capita value of the art in the Louvre is € 280,000.
 Pretty good, where the average home price in France is €300,000.
 If you could hold out for another ten years, the compounding adds up to over a million euro -- enough for a nice house and a retirement.

 One way to do it would be to scoot the Louvre and give a proportional amount of scoot to each and every adult citizen *of* France.
 Within a few years, every working Jean-Luc will have sold his scoot for asimov, and the value and responsibility for the National Treasure of France will have been redistributed to the people of the world.
 As for the already wealthy French, they'll hold onto their scoot and continue to thrive off the appreciation of Italian Renaissance masters.
 Diplomatically, a good play for the government, as it retains possession of the contents of the Louvre.
 Not so great for Wesley, Jean-Luc's offspring.
-Jean-Luc spent all share of the national treasure on hookers, blow and Earl Grey tea.
+Jean-Luc spent all his share of the national treasure on hookers, blow and Earl Grey tea.
 Nothing left to pass on to Wesley.

 Is there a better way?
 What if you scooted the Louvre, and issued a single scoot to each baby born as a citizen of France.[^15] Once, the baby reaches majority age, he can sell the scoot or hold it -- totally voluntary.
 Once the citizen dies, the assigned scoot ceases to exists, no matter who holds it.
-Now, you've got an arbitrage marketplace not only of appreciating genius but also promoting cultural tourism, and keeping citizens healthy for as long as possible.
+Now, you've got an arbitrage marketplace not only of appreciating genius but also of promoting cultural tourism and keeping citizens healthy (or at least alive) for as long as possible.
 You could tie it to a national health care system or life insurance.
 There could be a popular movement to hold your national-treasure as long as possible for the pure genius appreciation factor.
 Maybe the national treasure pays funeral expenses for those who manage a life of pure appreciation.[^16]

 I suspect the more likely path for those countries with a nostalgia for runaway inflation would be for the government just to scoot National Treasures directly, holding on to as much as possible, but diluting the scoot whenever the government spends more than it should.
 Fiat currency backed by "faith in the government" is replaced by "faith that Da Vinci really was a genius."
 Might work, after all, no modern democracy ever elected a complete idiot, right?